learn-co-students/ruby-project-guidelines-sfo01-seng-ft-042020/README.md

 4. Choose 3 toppings, such as sauces.
 5. Look back and see if the customer wants to change something in taco order 6.If customer decides not to order, exit the application.

+## Contributions
+Built by Maggie Cooper and Darrick Pang